-If you've tuned in to catch Venus Williams in action at Wimbledon but are feeling a little confused by what's going on on the court, don't fret.
+If you've tuned in to The US Open to catch the action but are feeling a little confused by what's happening on the court, don't fret.
 Tennis scoring can seem complicated at first, but once you get the hang of it, you'll feel like a seasoned fan.
 Here's a primer on scoring as the tournament heads toward the finals — so you can keep up with the matches!

 - Each tennis match is made up of two to three sets.
 To win a set, you must win at least six games.

 - The games are scored starting at "love" (or zero) and go up to 40, but that's actually just four points.
 From love, the first point is 15, then 30, then 40, then game point, which wins the game.

 - To determine who serves first, you flip a coin or (more likely) spin a racket.
 Whoever wins the toss gets to decide one of four things: that she wants to serve first, that she wants to receive first, which side of the court she wants to start on (in which case, the opponent chooses who serves first), or that she wants to leave the choices up to her opponent.